RapidSoftwareSolutions/Marketplace-Poly-Package/README.md

 | pageToken  | String| Specifies a continuation token from a previous search whose results were split into multiple pages.
 To get the next page, submit the same request specifying the value from nextPageToken.

 ## Poly.getUsersLikedAssetsList
-Lists assets authored by the given user.
+Lists assets that the user has liked.
 Only the value 'me', representing the currently-authenticated user, is supported.
-May include assets with an access level of PRIVATE or UNLISTED and assets which are All Rights Reserved for the currently-authenticated user.
+May include assets with an access level of UNLISTED.
 | Field      | Type  | Description
 |------------|-------|----------
 | accessToken| String| Access Token.
 Use getAccessToken to get it.